Infrastructure Investment Trust (InvITs)

 Risks

-Unlike REITs, InvITs are more exposed to regulatory and political risks.
+Unlike REITs, InvITs are more exposed to regulatory risk and political risks.
 So, if you are choosing between InvITs and REITs, you need to keep this in mind.

 Conclusion